isomerpages/moe-ast-moehc/_school-histories/Schools/Geylang Methodist School (Secondary).md

 The year 2007 marked two milestones for the schools.
 They were renamed Geylang Methodist School (Primary) and Geylang Methodist School (Secondary) to signify unity of the two schools.
 In addition, the school premises were upgraded with new and improved facilities.
 These included computer laboratories, media resource libraries, pastoral care rooms as well as health and fitness rooms.
 The blocks were linked via corridors and covered linkways, which made the school a more accessible place for all.

-In 2019, the school celebrated its 95th anniversary and continues to give back to the community in which it is deeply rooted.
+In 2024, the school commemorated its 100th anniversary (GM100) with the opening of its heritage museum – The Living Gallery.
+The gallery was designed to celebrate, document and share the remarkable 100-year heritage of Geylang Methodist Schools, its origination, journey, and commitment as a Methodist mission school, and how it continues to give back to the community in which it is deeply rooted.

 Principals:<br>
 \- Mrs Chia Han Kiat (1924–1926)<br>